-It should be noted that the ADD and MULT procedures described above will initially produce nonnormalized TEDs, with numeric values residing only in the terminal nodes, requiring further normalization.
-When these operations are performed on normalized TEDs, with weights assigned to the edges, then the following modification is required: When the variable indices of the root nodes of fand g are different, the edge weights have to be propagated down to the children nodes recursively.
+It should be noted that the ADD and MULT procedures described above will initially produce non-normalized TEDs, with numeric values residing only in the terminal nodes, requiring further normalization.
+When these operations are performed on normalized TEDs, with weights assigned to the edges, then the following modification is required: when the variable indices of the root nodes of f and gare different, the edge weights have to be propagated down to the children nodes recursively.
 Downward propagation of edge weights results in the dynamic update of the edge weights of the children nodes.
 In each recursion step, this propagation of edge weights down to the children proceeds until the weights reach the terminal nodes.
 The numeric values are updated only in the terminal nodes.
 Every time a new node is created, the REDUCE and NORMALIZE operations are required to be performed in order to remove any redundancies from the graph and generate a minimal and canonical representation.

 In order to derive an absolute worst-case upper bound for the composition operations, we have to consider the case where edge-weights have to be propagated all the way down to terminal nodes.
-In such cases, nonnormalized TEDs are dynamically created from their normalized counterparts.
-As discussed in Section 3.2, nonnormalized TEDs can be exponentially more complex than normalized TEDs.
+In such cases, non-normalized TEDs are dynamically created from their normalized counterparts.
+As discussed in Section III-B, non-normalized TEDs can be exponentially more complex than normalized TEDs.
 This may result in an exponential worst-case complexity of the composition operations.
 However, it should be noted that the number of calls to the MULT operation can be efficiently reduced by using a computed table to store the results, as is done in the recent implementation.
 A detailed analysis of the complexity of basic TED operations is presented in [52].
-It should be noted that the multiplication of two multivariate polynomials has been shown to be exponential.
-For instance, the time complexity of the Karatsuba algorithm for multiplying two n-variate polynomials with maximum degree d is $O((d+1)^{nlog_23})$ [51].
+It should be noted that the multiplication of two multi-variate polynomials has been shown to be exponential.
+For instance, time complexity of Karatsuba algorithm for multiplying two n-variate polynomials with maximum degree d is $\mathcal{O}((d+1)^{n \log_2 3})$ [51].

-At first glance, the time complexity for TED construction appears to be prohibitive.
-However, we observed that, for dataflow computations specified at sufficiently high level (see Section 6), the composition operations do not exhibit exponential complexity.
-The number of symbolic variables is orders of magnitude smaller than that of Boolean variables present in the BMD and BDD representations.
-Exponential complexity can be observed in cases when the Boolean variables start dominating in the design, in which case, the behavior of TED starts approaching that of a BMD.
+At the first glance, time complexity for TED construction appears to be prohibitive.
+However, we observed that for dataflow computations specified at sufficiently high level (see Section VI) the composition operations do not exhibit exponential complexity.
+The number of symbolic variables is orders of magnitude smaller than that of Boolean variables present in the \BMD and BDD representations.
+Exponential complexity can be observed in cases when the Boolean variables start dominating in the design, in which case the behavior of TED starts approaching that of a \BMD.

-5 DESIGN MODELING AND VERIFICATION WITH TEDS
+V. DESIGN MODELING AND VERIFICATION WITH TEDS